-Anger is an understandable reaction to a system that dehumanizes us (patients), that treats human bodies as containers of billable ailments and broken parts.
-I get that.
-But most of the many doctors I know go about their daily work with good intention – to heal.
-Plus, there’s a danger of underselling, or not choosing, care that could extend life, with good quality, for years or decades.
+Anger is an understandable reaction to a system that dehumanizes patients, that treats bodies as containers of billable ailments and broken parts.
+But most doctors go about their daily work with good intention – to heal.